wehlutyk/thesis/content/3-gistr-4-results.md

 The NW algorithm can be straightforwardly applied to sequences of any kind, provided we define scores for opening and extending gaps and a function to evaluate the comparison of two items (henceforth the match scoring function).
 We chose to use the algorithm on sequences of words, excluding punctuation, with a match scoring function that takes into account the semantic distance between the two word compared.
 For a given pair of utterances $u$ and $u'$, we start by tokenising them and removing all punctuation.
+We then apply the NW algorithm
+^[We used Biopython's implementation of the NW algorithm [@cock_biopython:_2009].
+]
-We then apply the NW algorithm on the resulting sequences of tokens, with a match scoring function computed as an affine transformation of the similarity between two words $w$ and $w'$:
+on the resulting sequences of tokens, with a match scoring function computed as an affine transformation of the similarity between two words $w$ and $w'$:

 $$
 \text{similarity}(w, w') = \begin{cases}